-This healthy, minty shake tastes so much like the famous Shamrock Shake!
-It’s creamy, cool, and sweet, but this St. Patrick’s Day treat is made with healthy ingredients that make it vegan and paleo.
+This dairy-free mint shake tastes so much like the famous Shamrock Shake, it’s hard to believe you didn’t just leave the drive thru.
+It’s creamy, cool, and sweet, but this St. Patrick’s Day treat is made with nutritious ingredients that also make it vegan and paleo.

-- Make sure to use mint extract, not peppermint extract.
-It can be a little difficult to find, so you can use peppermint extract if you absolutely cannot locate any.
+- Use mint extract, not peppermint extract.
+Mint extract can be a little tricky to find, so you can use peppermint in a pinch, but it gives a slightly different flavor.

 - Vegan Red Velvet Cupcakes